 The state drafted it’s first set of rules at the end of November 2019 and went through a public comment period.
-Before those rules can be published the state may have to make additional changes after a slew of negative feedback came for the first draft of rules.
+The state is currently making additional changes after a slew of negative feedback came for the first draft of rules.
 There is still a 90% payout cap for all operators.

 Although there isn’t a definite date as to when the first Tennessee sports betting apps will start accepting bets, things will move fairly swiftly when they do.
 State officials are hoping for a launch sometime in the Fall of 2020.

 Looking forward, it’s possible to speculate on the operators that may offer services in Tennessee based on what’s out there already.
 If we’re placing bets, we’d put our money on one or more of the following to go live in the coming months: